 This page has all the best and most interesting Snowy Owl Facts for Kids you will need.
 Almost everyone knows what a snowy owl looks like, if not we have a few snowy owl pictures that will help.
-This large breed bird has distinctive white features that are marked by narrow and widely spread out bars and spots.
+This large bird breed has distinctive white features that are marked by narrow and widely spread out bars and spots.
 They have golden colored eyes that are actually small when compared to other owls.
 Another distinctive feature is the presence of feathers on the claws and toes.
 Their bills are dark colored and is short and pointed.

 Where Do Snowy Owls Live?

+Now that is an interesting question, where do snowy owls live?
+Well in this case their name suggests that they may live in the snow, or is it that they are white and look snowy?
+Its actually a bit of both.
+They do look snowy but they also live in very cold areas where snow often falls, sometimes it can even snow all year long.
 Snowy owls live in North America, in the Arctic tundra region.
 However, some tend to migrate to southern Canada and the northern part of the United States.
 In some years, during winters, it is possible to spy snowy owls in the northern plains, New England and New York.
 Lemmings determine how far south snowy owls migrate during summer.